 - SW 2.1.1 The referee shall have full control and authority over all officials, approve their assignments, and instruct them regarding all special features or regulations related to the competitions.
-He shall enforce all rules and decisions of FINA and shall decide all questions relating to the actual conduct of the meet, and event or the competition, the final settlement of which is not otherwise covered by the rules. - SW 2.1.2 The referee may intervene in the competition at any stage to ensure that the FINA regulations are observed, and shall adjudicate all protests related to the competition in progress. - SW 2.1.3 When using finish judges without three (3) digital watches, the referee shall determine placing where necessary.
+He shall enforce all rules and decisions of World Aquatics and shall decide all questions relating to the actual conduct of the meet, and event or the competition, the final settlement of which is not otherwise covered by the rules. - SW 2.1.2 The referee may intervene in the competition at any stage to ensure that the World Aquatics regulations are observed, and shall adjudicate all protests related to the competition in progress. - SW 2.1.3 When using finish judges without three (3) digital watches, the referee shall determine placing where necessary.
 Automatic Officiating Equipment, if available and operating shall be consulted as stated in SW 13. - SW 2.1.4 The referee shall ensure that all necessary officials are in their respective posts for the conduct of the competition.
 He may appoint substitutes for any who are absent, incapable of acting or found to be inefficient.
-He may appoint additional officials if considered necessary. - SW 2.1.5 At the commencement of each event, the referee shall signal to the swimmers by a short series of whistles inviting them to remove all clothing except for swimwear, followed by a long whistle indicating that they should take their positions on the starting platform (or for backstroke swimming and medley relays to immediately enter the water).
+He may appoint additional officials if considered necessary. - SW 2.1.5 Once all swimmers have removed their clothing, except for swimwear, the Referee shall signal the commencement of an event by a series of short whistles inviting them to get ready at the starting end, followed by a long whistle indicating that they should take their positions on the starting platform (or for backstroke swimming and medley relays to immediately enter the water).
 A second long whistle shall bring the backstroke and medley relay swimmer immediately to the starting position.
-When the swimmers and officials are prepared for the start, the referee shall gesture to the starter with a stretched out arm, indicating that the swimmers are under the starter's control.
-The stretched out arm shall stay in that position until the start is given. - SW 2.1.6 A disqualification for starting before the starting signal must be observed and confirmed by both the starter and the referee. - SW 2.1.7 The referee shall disqualify any swimmer for any other violation of the rules that he personally observes.
+When the swimmers and officials are prepared for the start, the referee shall gesture to the starter with a stretched-out arm, indicating that the swimmers are under the starter's control.
+The stretched-out arm shall stay in that position until the start is given. - SW 2.1.6 A disqualification for starting before the starting signal must be observed and confirmed by both the Starter and the Referee.
+When Automatic Officiating Equipment is available, it may be used to verify the disqualification. - SW 2.1.7 The referee shall disqualify any swimmer for any other violation of the rules that he personally observes.
 The referee may also disqualify any swimmer for any violation reported to him by other authorised officials.
-All disqualifications are subject to the decision of the referee.
+All disqualifications are subject to the decision of the referee. - SW 2.1.8 All potential infractions shall be verbally reported to the Referee.
+Once confirmed by the Referee, a signed disqualification card shall be completed by the reporting official, detailing the event, lane number and the infraction. - SW 2.1.9 The Referee shall appoint officials who shall determine, in relay events, whether the starting swimmer is in contact with the starting platform when the preceding swimmer touches the starting wall.
+When Automatic Officiating Equipment which judges relay take-offs is available, it shall be used in accordance with SW 13.1.